TelemetryTV natively supports video walls and lets you do creative and interesting

 Depending on the number of screens you will be powering, the device you should use will differ.

 - You can use an Intel NUC device running either Windows 10 or Linux to power video walls from 2 screens and up.
 The more screens you are deploying, the more powerful your device will need to be.
 For video walls with 4 or more screens, we suggest going with something like the Video Wall Intel NUC.
 The Intel devices allow you to configure your layout in a much more flexible way compared to Chrome.
-See our recommended Intel NUC devices here.
+See our recommended Intel NUC devices here, and view Intel's instructions on merging displays here.

 - You can use a Chromebox to easily deploy a video wall consisting of 2 screens.
 We recommend the CBX1 device.
 Please note that ChromeOS can only support video walls where the screens are beside each other and oriented horizontally.
 Check out our guides on how to set up a 1x2 video wall and 1x3 video wall on ChromeOS.